SAP-samples/btp-terraform-mooc-terra1/units/unit_3_4/README.md

 ### Setting up Cloud Foundry

-One central ingredient for the application development on SAP BTP is the avialability of a runtime environment.
+One central ingredient for the application development on SAP BTP is the availability of a runtime environment.
 In this unit we will add such an environment namely a Cloud Foundry environment to the configuration.

-As before ourr first stop is the Terraform documentation namely the resource [btp_subaccount_environment_instance](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_environment_instance).
+As before our first stop is the Terraform documentation namely the resource [btp_subaccount_environment_instance](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_environment_instance).
 This generic resource enables us to create a Cloud Foundry or Kyma environment depending on the parameters provided.

 Let us take a closer look at the parameters.
-It seems like the "usual suspects" that we would expect like `name`, `environment_type`, `service_name` and `plan_name` are expected as layed out in the [example usage](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_environment_instance#example-usage) provided in the documentation.
+It seems like the "usual suspects" that we would expect like `name`, `environment_type`, `service_name` and `plan_name` are expected as laid out in the [example usage](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_environment_instance#example-usage) provided in the documentation.

 But there seems to be one special parameter namely the landscape label.
 We can for sure make that a variable and let the user provide a value for that.
 But wouldn't it be nice to have some kind of fallback solution and get some default value for that in case nothing was provided.